dwyl/javascript-best-practice/README.md

 *Too "Busy"* coding to stop and think: "*Is my code consistent...?*" or "*Is this maintainable by someone else?*" ...
-This is not the time or place to voice my *frustration* at trying to get people in an established organisation(with more **bad habits** than you can *imagine*) to adopt industry best practices when it comes to JavaScript code.
+This is not the time or place to voice my *frustration* at trying to get people in an established organisation (with more **bad habits** than you can *imagine*) to adopt industry best practices for JavaScript code.
 Each to their own.

 Its time to put this up on GitHub for a wider audience to access. ;-)